Topical Steroid Withdrawal (TSW)

 Are all topical steroids the same?

 No, they are very different.
-In the UK, TS are available in four different strengths, called mild, moderate, potent and very potent.
-A very potent TS is probably one hundred times as strong as a mild TS.
-Mild and moderate forms – hydrocortisone and clobetasone (Eumovate) – can be purchased from pharmacies, but potent and very potent TS must be prescribed by healthcare professionals.
-It is very important to know what strength you are using, but this information is not always printed on the tube or box.
-Following a campaign by NES in 2023, all TS preparations must in future state potency on the label.
-This will say whether the TS is a mild strength steroid, moderate strength steroid, strong steroid or very strong steroid.
-Meanwhile you can check the potency of your TS here.
+In the UK, TS are available in four different strengths (sometimes called potencies): mild, moderate, strong and very strong.
+The strength prescribed depends on the patient’s age, diagnosis, severity and area of the body affected.
+A very strong TS is probably one hundred times as strong as a mild TS.
+Mild and moderate forms – hydrocortisone and clobetasone (Eumovate) – can be purchased from pharmacies, but stronger TS must be prescribed by healthcare professionals.

 Are topical steroids safe?

 With all medicines, we have to balance the benefits against the risks.
-Millions of people have used topical steroids safely over the past 70 years, and the long experience we now have with TS shows that the benefits outweigh the risks.
+Millions of people have used topical steroids safely over the past 70 years, and the long clinical experience we now have with TS shows that overall the benefits outweigh the risks.
 There are also many research studies into the use of TS and the latest evidence on safety of TS has been reviewed recently.

 What is topical steroid withdrawal (TSW)?